Deep dives into carbon policy, investment & innovation.

 A conversation that grounds research in reality.
 This fireside chat brings together expert insights on ecosystem co-benefits with a powerful community voice from the ground.
 Together, they explore what high-integrity, high-impact climate action truly looks like - and how to ensure carbon markets deliver real value for people and planet.

-PROJECT PRESENTATIONS
+11:35 - 11:55 PROJECT PRESENTATIONS

-Udongo Mzuri Biochar Carbon project – Kenya
+11:55 Udongo Mzuri Biochar Carbon Project – Kenya

 Fidoh Kens Ochieng, CEO, WICCARE Africa, Kenya

-LIsaac Bosire, Environmental Expert, WICCARE Africa, Kenya
+Isaac Bosire, Environmental Expert, WICCARE Africa, Kenya

 AFRICA’S CARBON MARKET FRAMEWORKS: TURNING POLICY INTO ACTION

 As African countries move from climate ambition to implementation, regulatory clarity is becoming the cornerstone of carbon market development.
-This session explores how national frameworks are evolving postCOP29, what integration of Article 6 looks like on the ground, and how public-private collaboration can drive effective execution.
+This session explores how national frameworks are evolving post-COP29, what integration of Article 6 looks like on the ground, and how public-private collaboration can drive effective execution.

-PANEL DISCUSSION
+13:00 - 13:40 PANEL DISCUSSION

 • How are countries turning Article 6 commitments into national policy and legal frameworks?